 Q: Saving Sudangrass Seed

-I have been growing sudangrass that I have purchase from peaceful valley.
+I have been growing sudangrass that I have purchased from you.

 If so, when should sudangrass be cut and how long should seeds dry be fore planting seeds.

 Yes, you could save the sudangrass seed.
 The seed should thoroughly dry on the plant before you harvest it.
 Here is some general information on sudangrass from our website www.groworganic.com;

 Warm season cover crop.
 King of the organic matter-producing, weed-choking cover crops and one of the most vigorous summer plants.
 Grows to 8’ on hot, fertile, irrigated soil.
 Reduces many species of nematodes and symphylans when grown as a rotation crop, because it secretes a nematocidal acid from its roots as it decomposes.
 Useful for reducing excess soil Nitrogen.